 Material adverse change (MAC) clause vs. Investor abandonment clause

 One major component of any loan agreement is the set of rights granted to a lender that allows them to take action if the company fails to meet its obligations as laid out in the venture term loan agreement.
 These rights are stipulated in the form of either a MAC clause or an Investor abandonment clause.
 While most lender agreements include a MAC clause, Mercury gives companies the option to choose the clause they prefer for their loan agreement.

 A MAC clause gives a lender the right to call a default if it is deemed that (i) there have been fundamental changes to the company’s business, operations, or conditions, or (ii) the company's ability to repay any of its obligations has been impaired.

-It’s important to note that the likelihood of a lender calling a MAC or Investor Abandonment default is very rare.
+It’s important to note that the likelihood of a lender calling a MAC or Investor abandonment default is very low.